spacemaus/postvox/vox-client/README.md

 Name | Type | Details
 :----|:-----|:-------
 stream        | String | The stream to post the message to.
 See [`.subscribe()`](#voxclientsubscribestream---promise) for valid stream names. text          | String | The text of the message. title         | String | A title for the message. userUrl       | String | A URL to publish with the message etc           | Object | Miscellaneous payload.
-Will be JSON encoded, if present. thread  | String | The message URL of the first message in a thread.
-Use `voxurl.getStanzaUrl(stanza)` to get the URL of a MESSAGE stanza. replyTo | String | The message URL of the message to reply to.
-Use `voxurl.getStanzaUrl(stanza)` to get the URL of a MESSAGE stanza.
+Will be JSON encoded, if present. replyToStanza | [Message](../Protocol.md#message-stanza) | If set, then the message is a reply to this Message stanza.
+The message's `stream`, `replyTo`, and `thread` fields will be set accordingly, and it will be cloned to the appropriate streams.

 #### Options fields

 Name | Type | Details
 :----|:-----|:-------
 cloneToMentions | bool | If true, the message will be cloned to the servers of any nicknames that were "@mentioned" in the message's text.
-Defaults to true. cloneTo | String[] | The nicknames to clone the message to.
-The message will be cloned to their interchange servers.
+Defaults to true.

 ### `VoxClient.postVote(stanza)` -> `Promise<Vote>`